What is It?

 If you're not sure where you can fit in, please reach out to us and attend our Workshops!

 03.15.2017 - We competed with local teams during one afternoon for the best challenge idea within our overall theme of "Access to Hope Through Innovation".
 The two winning ideas will now move on to be the base of our National Day of Civic Hacking.
 Sponsered by the Technology Forum of Delaware.
-Learn more about what happened at the event in the article written by Delaware Business Times!
+Learn more about what happened at the event in the articles written by Delaware Business Times and Technical.ly Delaware!

 The Open Data Challenge isn’t just a one day affair.
 We’ve prepared lots of different ways to get involved - from attending a workshop to being a part of one of our main events.
 We’ve partnered with some of the best tech organizations throughout Delaware to help participants build skills that will be valuable during the main events.
 Some of the dates are still being finalized, but here's what we have to look forward to:

-02.13.2017 - "Design Thinking and Civic Tech" with the Horn Program in Entrepreneurship
+02.13.2017 - "Design Thinking and Civic Tech" with the Horn Program in Entrepreneurship.
+Read a recap of the event!

-03.22.2017 - "Next Level Civic Tech: Build a Plan" with Content Strategy Delaware and The Microsoft Store.
+03.22.2017 - "Next Level Civic Tech: Build a Plan" with Content Strategy Delaware, a Project Management guest speaker, and The Microsoft Store.

 04.05.2017 - "Front End for You Open Data Project" with Girl Develop It Wilminton.